-Research and analyse the work of the 6 photographers on the slides below and create 2 Slides for each one.
+Research and analyse the work of the 3 photographers on the slides below (or select your own) and create 2 Slides for each one.
 Look closely at how their work relates to the senses and discuss this in your analysis.
 Remember to use the Photography Formal Elements in your annotations.